JamesJHPark/Travel-Destination-Builder/README.md

 ## Phase 4: Task 3
 - Note: As this is the final phase of the project, I re-named a few classes (including interfaces) to better suit the context of my project.
-- Changes are: FormPanel -> InteractivePanel, FormEvent -> InteractivePanelEvent, FormListener -> PanelListener, StringListener -> TextListener, Toolbar -> TopPanel.
-T
+- Changes include:  FormPanel -> InteractivePanel,  FormEvent -> InteractivePanelEvent,  FormListener -> PanelListener,
+  StringListener -> TextListener,  Toolbar -> TopPanel.

 - Problem 1: I have identified there were 6 separate associations to the FormListener(PanelListener) interfaces (these were previously named:
 FormListener, FormListenerAdd, FormListenerEnter, FormListenerLoad, FormListenerRemove, FormListenerSave) within the FormPanel(InteractivePanel) class.
 I realized all of these 6 interfaces essentially specified the same behavior.
 Thus, I have removed the extra interfaces to a single PanelListener interface.
-This removal would improve the cohesion of the InteractivePanel class and eliminated the need of separate associations to the 6 different FormListener interfaces.
+This removal would improve the cohesion and eliminated the need of separate associations to the 6 different FormListener interfaces in the InteractivePanel class.

 ## Phase 4: Task 3
 - Problem 2: I have identified a cohesion problem within the MainFrame class with respect to the methods of playAddSound() and playDeleteSound(),